DaishPeter/Epistemology-s-Role-in-Human-AI-Alignment-Designing-Human-and-Society-Centered-Systems/README.md

 Our Hypothesis going into this survey is that most AI work is objectivist-based work (CV, Optimisation).
 We expect to see some research projects acknowledging a subjective approach to research (i.e., human-centered design), however, we also expect these projects to be using Objective-based AI, meaning a clash of philosophies are present (perhaps for pragmatic reasons).
 Again we expect to see some research projects acknowledging a constructivist approach, whereby humans interact in a back-and-forth manner with AI to make a decision or prediction, however, few

-To begin with, we performed a broad search which mention these epistemologies (or epistemology itself) in the title and abstract of the papers:
+To begin with, we performed a broad search which mention these epistemologies (or epistemology itself) in the title, abstract and keywords of the papers:
 - "Human?AI" OR "Human-Centered AI" OR "HCAI" OR "Artificial Intelligence"
 - AND
 - Epistemology OR Constructivist OR Subjectivist OR Objectivist

 We performed this search on SCOPUS and PROQuest academic databases.

-ACM DL returned: 356 responses
-SCOPUS returned
+SCOPUS returned: 652 results